Freedom and Constraints in the K3 Landscape: Classification and enumeration of vacuum solutions

 \subsection{Example: Two-stack models}

 As a simple example of the above analysis, let us consider two-stack models.
-With two stacks corresponding to the lattice vectors $f_1$ and $f_2$, the (unenhanced) gauge group is $U(N_1)\times U(N_2)\times SO(32-2N_1 -2N_2)$.
+With two stacks corresponding to the lattice vectors $f_1$ and $f_2$, the gauge group is $U(N_1)\times U(N_2)\times SO(32-2N_1 -2N_2)$.
 To construct all models of this type, we first find solutions to the tadpole condition

-For even $f_a^2$, solutions can only exist when $\gcd(N_1, N_2) | 12$.
+For even $f_a^2$, solutions can only exist when $\gcd(N_1, N_2) | 24$.
 Each solution of (\ref{eq:2-tadpole}) gives diagonal elements in the matrix $m_{ab}$ which for convenience we denote

 We first consider the case when the matrix $m$ is non-degenerate.
 In other words, the vectors $f_1$ and $f_2$ are linearly independent.
-Since $m$ is negative-definite, we have $A<0, C<0, AC-B^2>0$.
-For each solution of (\ref{eq:2-tadpole}), we thus need only consider varying $B$ in the range $-\lceil\sqrt{AC}\rceil \leq B \leq \fl{\sqrt{AC}}$.
+Since $m$ is negative-definite, and we are only interested here in lattices without vectors of self-intersection $-2$, we have $A\leq -4, C \leq -4, AC-B^2>0$.
+For each solution of (\ref{eq:2-tadpole}), we thus need only consider varying $B$ in the range $-\sqrt{AC} < B < \sqrt{AC}$.
 This generates all possible matrices $m$.
-The range of possible $N$'s and $m$'s gives all possible gauge groups and matter content for two-stack models.
+To consider only models from smooth K3's we must further check that there are no $-2$ vectors in the lattice generated by $f_1, f_2$.
+While for matrices $m$ of arbitrary rank this is a hard problem, for rank 2 there is a simple algorithm (originally due to Gauss) for finding the shortest vector in a lattice.
+If $|m_{11} | > | m_{22} |$ and $2 | m_{12} | \leq | m_{22} |$ then $f_2$ is the shortest vector.
+If the second condition is not satisfied then we replace $f_1$ with $\tilde{f} = f_1 + mf_2$ such that $| \tilde{f} |^2$ is minimized, and then repeat the procedure, exchanging $f_1, f_2$ as necessary, until we have the shortest vector, of which we check the norm-squared to see if it is $-2$.
+As a final step, we only keep solutions where the vector $v = \fwvec$ is an integral lattice vector.
+The range of possible $N$'s and $m$'s produced in this fashion gives all possible gauge groups and matter content for two-stack models.
 To count the topologically distinct ways in which one of these low-energy theories can be realized in a string compactification, we have to count possible overlattices of the lattice $\M$ associated with $m$.

 For a given matrix of the form (\ref{eq:m2}), we can check for overlattices as described above.
 First, we consider all $\alpha_{11}$ so that $\alpha_{11}^2 | (A/2)$ (the extra factor of 2 arises from (\ref{eq:diagonal-product}) because $\epsilon_{11}$ is even).
 Then we consider all $\alpha_{22}$ such that $\alpha_{22}^2 | (A B -C^2)/ \alpha_{11}^2$, and finally all $\alpha_{21}$ in the range $0 \leq \alpha_{21} < \alpha_{22}$.
 We can now find expressions for each element $\epsilon_{ab}$ from (\ref{eq:over-linear}), by computing the matrix elements $m_{ab} = f_a \cdot f_b$ in terms of $\epsilon_{ab}$ and then solving for $\epsilon_{ab}$.
 In particular we have